 The Water Dancer meets The Prophets in this spare, gripping, and beautifully rendered novel exploring love and friendship among a group of enslaved Black strivers in the mid-19th century.
+They call themselves the Stolen.
+Their owners call them captives.
+They are taught their captors' tongues and their beliefs but they have a language and rituals all their own.

 In a world that would be allegorical if it weren't saturated in harsh truths, Cato and William meet at Placid Hall, a plantation in an unspecified part of the American South.
 Subject to the whims of their tyrannical and eccentric captor, Cannonball Greene, they never know what harm may befall them: inhumane physical toil in the plantation's quarry by day, a beating by night, or the sale of a loved one at any moment.
 It's that cruel practice—the wanton destruction of love, the belief that Black people aren't even capable of loving—that hurts the most.